ctf-wiki/ctf-wiki/docs/index-en.md

 ### Accent colors Auxiliary color

-&gt; Default `red`
+> Default `red`

-Click on the patch to change the auxiliary color of the theme
+Click on the color block to change the auxiliary color of the theme.

 <button data-md-color-accent="red">Red</button>